estefan3112/koko-aio-slang/README.md

 # Koko-aio fork for arcade Artwork
-(now ng presets for FinalBurnNeo, MAME current and MAME 2003/2003plus)
+(RetroArch FinalBurnNeo, MAME (current) and MAME 2003/2003plus)

 Repository for game-specific Arcade Artwork by using the Koko-aio slang shader.
-Successfully tested under MacOS, Windows (limited) and iPadOS.
+Successfully tested under MacOS, Windows and iPadOS.
 Currently the Koko-aio shader provides superior performance on all reasonably powered desktops (including Macs), while providing enhanced shader functions, including bezel reflections, immersive ambient lights, halo/glow effects and many more.
+Configuration options are endless.
 It embeds game-specific artwork seamlessly and scales according to resolution.
 The koko-aio shader is currently under steady development, thus it is a clear aim to stay in line with the Upstream changes.<br>
 <br>
 Main source of this artwork comes from John Merrit, who set a benchmark for realistic arcade artwork.
-I still very much like them, and they shine even more in combination with Koko-aio.
+I still very much like them, and after AI-upscaling to 4K, they shine even more in combination with Koko-aio.
 My selection of the artwork is arbitrary, but I try to publish eye candys earlier :-).
 Version 0.2 and following releases see the inclusion of some breathtaking 4K artwork provided by Ars Invictus.
-Version 0.4ng moves to the new ng presets and upscales all artwork to 4K<br>
+Each shader preset contains the credits (warning: If you overwrite the preset in RetroArch, credits get lost).<br>
 <br>
 Focus on highest possible quality and diversity over mass production.
 Also improvements of existing artwork to have a best possible experience.<br>
 <br>
-Requirements: RetroArch 1.6.0 or a newer RetroArch Nightly Build that support Vulkan.
-Tested with FinalBurn Neo (mainly) and MAME 2003/2003plus.
-MAME (current) now works out of the box, as the rotation of this core has been adjusted.
-Having said that, I still prefer FinalBurnNeo over MAME (current).<br>
+Requirements: RetroArch 1.6.0 upwards, you need Vulkan supoprt.<br>
 <br>
-# Release 0.4ng finally completss migration to the 'ng' shaders.
-It was really worth the work - download here!

 # Screenshots